acend/helm-basics-training/content/labs/04.1/_index.en.md

 weight: 41
 ---

-Using the generated Helm Chart, we are going to deploy our own application.
+Using the generated and modified Helm chart, we are going to deploy our own awesome application.

-### Task 1: Change deployment.yml Template and values.yml File
+### Task 1: Change the deployment.yml Template and the values.yml File

-Our Container Image has the name `appuio/example-spring-boot:latest` and is a very basic Springboot application.
-Change the content of your `deployment.yml` and `values.yml` so a Pod with the `example-spring-boot` image is started instead of the `nginx` image from the default chart your created with `helm create mychart` in lab 2.
+Our container image has the name `appuio/example-spring-boot:latest` and is a very basic python application.
+Change the content of your `deployment.yml` and `values.yml` so a pod with the `example-spring-boot` image is started instead of the `nginx` image from the default chart we created with `helm create mychart` in lab 2.

 The `appuio/example-spring-boot:latest` application is running on port `8080`.
-Change the existing `deployment.yaml` to suit for this.
+Change the existing `deployment.yaml` accordingly.

 After the changes, create or upgrade a release from your template.

 {{% notice warning %}}
-**Die Mobiliar**: You can use the `docker-registry.mobicorp.ch/puzzle/k8s/kurs/example-spring-boot:latest` container image
+**Die Mobiliar**: Use the `docker-registry.mobicorp.ch/puzzle/k8s/kurs/example-spring-boot:latest` container image.
 {{% /notice %}}

 {{% collapse solution-1 "Solution Task 1" %}}

-In your `values.yaml` you currently only have to change `image.repository` with the new image name.
+In our `values.yaml` we only have to change the value of `image.repository`:

 ```yaml
 # Default values for test.
 # This is a YAML-formatted file.
 # Declare variables to be passed into your templates.